 Cassandra is based on the non-relational data model BigTable created by Google and used by the index of its search engine, running on Dynamo, the storage system model from Amazon.

-It has been open sourced by Facebook in 2008 and then supported by the Apache Foundation, it is the Cassandra Project.
+It has been open sourced by Facebook in 2008 and then supported by the Apache Foundation.

 The word Cassandra comes from the Greek mythology, it is the name of a princess who has the power to predict the future but whose fate is never to be believed.
 The logo of a female gaze refers to the idea of vision.
 It is assumed that the developer expected not to be believed about the future of this system.

 Cassandra is part of NoSQL the movement that wants to simplify the databases by removing the relational aspect.

 Tables are no longer a predetermined fixed schema (that we can actually change later), and can change horizontally (for the columns) as well as vertically (for the lines, so the records).

 NoSQL actually means Not Only SQL, so it is not about the query language, which is always SQL.

 Cassandra is shemaless and has no table.
 The number of columns can vary from one row to another.
 MariaDB (alternative to MySQL) has implemented a system that allows dynamic columns to do the same thing.
 But we leave the field of SQL commands.